p-dirac/python-keras-cnn/README.md

-This application demonstrates the implementation details of a convolutional network (CNN) programmed with Python class structures.
+This application demonstrates the implementation of a convolutional neural network (CNN) programmed with Python class structures.
 A menu user interface is provided by PySide6, while the network model is created by Keras.

 The application includes training, testing, and tuning tasks for fitting the Keras network model.
-Matplotlib is employed to make plots of accuracy, loss, the confusion matrix, and sample dataset images.
+Matplotlib is employed to make plots of accuracy, loss, confusion matrix, and sample dataset images.
 Gridsearchcv allows optimizaton across combinations of hyper-parameters.
 Long running tasks are delegated to threads, with signal feedback to update GUI progess bars.